Visiting Nepal and want to see the country’s top historical attractions?

 If you only have time to visit one historical place in Nepal, make sure that it’s Bhaktatpur.

-With its towering temples, royal palaces, red-bricked buildings and hidden laneways, the 1000-year old former capital of Nepal is arguably the most historically significant, and most beautiful, city in Nepal.
+With its towering temples, royal palaces, red-bricked buildings and hidden laneways, the 1000-year old former capital of Nepal is one of the most historically significant places in the country.

 Bhaktapur is one of the 3 ancient cities of the Kathmandu Valley, alongside Patan and what is now central Kathmandu.
-It formally became the capital of Nepal during the 12th century CE, ruling over the region for 200 years and becoming one of the most important cities in Nepal.
+It formally became the capital of Nepal during the 12th century CE, ruling over the region for 200 years.

-Now it’s a UNESCO World Heritage site and a popular tourist site.
-Its buildings are well maintained and it’s entirely closed off from traffic, meaning you have to explore it on foot only, which helps maintain its historical authenticity.
+Now it’s a UNESCO World Heritage Site and a popular tourist hotspot.
+Its buildings are well maintained and it’s entirely closed off from traffic, meaning you have to explore it on foot, which only helps maintain its historical authenticity.

 There are a number of historical sites to see at Bhaktapur:

-Located just outside the bustling metropolis of Kathmandu, Bhaktapur is best visited as a daytrip.
-You can easily spend the full day exploring all it has to offer, but at least allow for 4-5 hours.
+Located just outside the bustling metropolis of Kathmandu, Bhaktapur is best visited as a half day trip.
+You can easily spend the full day exploring all it has to offer, but at least allow yourself 4-5 hours.

 2 | Boudhanath Stupa